rizwanakhtar7/project-1/README.md

 })

 ```
 After this I called a function for example the moveGridsDownwards which would take the numbers in that row or column and store in an array and call filter Array function to filter out the 0s.
 The resulting updated array would be filled with 0s and number merge calculated incase any numbers are the same and need to be added and merged together.
-The FinalSortedAndCombineCol function merged this final array together, filling it up with 0s for any gaps left
+The FinalSortedAndCombineCol function merged this final array together, filling it up with 0s for any gaps left.

 ```
 const FinalSortedAndCombinedCol = [...new Array(missingIndexesInArray).fill(0), ...fourthColPostCombineFilter]